sammyjoyce/ts-merger/README.md

     - **`tree-sitter-typescript`:** Compiles the TypeScript grammar for Tree-sitter.
   - **Executable (`fuze`):** The main application that links against the Tree-sitter libraries.
   - **Build Steps:**
+    - Clones necessary Tree-sitter repositories if they are not already present.
     - Compiles necessary C sources for Tree-sitter.
     - Links the Tree-sitter libraries with the Zig executable.
     - Sets up installation and run commands for the executable.